cloudquery/cloudquery/website/pages/docs/reference/source-spec.md

 - `github`: **Deprecated**.
 CloudQuery will look for and download the plugin from GitHub, and then execute it.
 - `local`: CloudQuery will execute the plugin from a local path.
 - `grpc`: mostly useful in debug mode when plugin is already running in a different terminal, CloudQuery will connect to the gRPC plugin server directly without spawning the process.
 - `docker`: CloudQuery will run the plugin in a Docker container.
-This is most useful for plugins written in Python, as they do not support the `local` and `github` registries.
+This is most useful for plugins written in Python, as they do not support the `local`, `github` and `cloudquery` registries.

 ### path